Fellowship for Indigenous Leadership

 We encourage everyone to regularly check the Coronavirus website as well as their COVID-19 information for Aboriginal and Torres Strait Islander communities | Coronavirus Victoria

-The last few months have been hard on many in the community, and not just around COVID-19, so we encourage you to reach out when in need.
+The last few years have been hard on many in the community, and not just around COVID-19, so we encourage you to reach out when in need.
 A number of services are available:

 13YARN – Call 13 92 76